AliLogic/CoD-ApocalypticWarfare/README.md

 Now the community re-opening and is using a little bit older version of the script - so i've decided to release it.

 ## Credits
-Special thanks to Gammix from whom I learnt a lot about arrays SA-MP forum for pointing out errors in the time of development Me for the script, anti cheat, some mapping and MyMSG.pwn
+Special thanks to Gammix from whom I learnt a lot about arrays, SA-MP forum for pointing out errors in the time of development and Me for the script, anti cheat, some mapping and MyMSG.pwn